OOPSpam/blog/_posts/2024-01-22-best-wordpress-form-builder-plugins.md

 Here we see a significant increase in the time to load the website from 226 ms to 1.84 s, which is also reflected in the load time with a 103% increase.

-# WPForms
+# 3. WPForms

 WPForms has been around for a long time and is quite popular with their free plugin.
-Although they also have a pro version.
+(Though they do also have a pro version to offer.)
 [WPForms contact form plugin](https://wordpress.org/plugins/wpforms-lite/) has a massive active installation count of over 5 million.
-They have over 1300+ pre-built form templates, that's right 1300!
+They have over 1300+ pre-built form templates—that's right, 1300!
 It is also beginner friendly.

 We again built a basic form with WPForms and ran the test.